rhythm-gaming/rgc/docs/spec.md

 ```

 * `t`: start tick for this note, from the beginning of the chart.
+  * In an RGC chart, all notes' ticks MUST be strictly non-negative.
 * `id` (optional): identifier for the note.
   * SHOULD match `[0-9a-z\-]+`
   * MAY be non-unique